vzakharov/1env/README.md

 loadSecrets();
 ```

-4. Set an environment variable named `ONE_ENV_KEY` with a secure enough value.
+4. Set an environment variable named `ONE_ENV_SECRET` with a secure enough value.
+Alternatively, run the code above and it will suggest a value for you while throwing an error.

 **This is the key that will be used to encrypt and decrypt your secrets, and the only one you will have to worry about.**